 Spring is finally here!
 You’ve been thinking about your landscape plans throughout the winter, eager to once again get your hands dirty with soil.
 Whether you’re getting your green thumb ready for edible crops or beautiful flowers, you must first take time to make the soil amenable to planting.

 To establish hearty, durable plants, gardeners can focus on three main areas: addressing soil composition, cultivating and adding nutrients.

-If you’re like most gardeners and grow a variety of plants in your garden, you’ll want to take an inventory of the soil type and them make necessary modifications so that the types of vegetables, herbs, shrubs, or flowers that will be planted can grow in strongly.
+If you’re like most gardeners and grow a variety of plants in your garden, you’ll want to take an inventory of the soil type and then make necessary modifications so the types of vegetables, herbs, shrubs, or flowers that will be planted can grow in strong.
 The most important step to developing good roots is preparing the soil.

 Top-dressing empty beds with a layer of mulch or compost can prevent weed growth and preserve moisture until it is time to plant.
 If existing shrubs or plants are in garden beds, use more care so as not to disturb roots or dig too deeply.